 If you look at this from a soul’s perspective, this is quite literally true.
 We incarnate in order to experience what we need to cultivate wisdom for ourselves.
 We select the character we will play (who we incarnate as), the plot that will best suit our character’s needs (the life situations we are born and grow into) and go through various acts (different parts of our life).

 The challenge is to separate yourself from the character.
 You must learn to hide what you know from what your character knows.
-Sure, you know that there’s a guy with a pointy knife behind the door who is going to try to get you.
+Sure, you know that there’s a guy with a weapon behind the door who is about to do something unpleasant to you.
 But your character doesn’t.
 If you can remove yourself from your character, you can actually experience what your character does as actual counts-in-real-life experience.
-And from experience can come the wisdom of lessons learned.
+And from that experience can come the wisdom of lessons learned.

-Here comes the neat part that ties this all together:
+Here is the neat part that ties this all together:

 Applications in Real Life